Why can't I sort by Cost/Conv or a ratio metric?

 Are the search terms from Shopping Campaigns also included Search Terms N-grams tool?

-The Search Terms N-Grams is based on Search Terms report which also contains the search terms which triggered the Shopping Ads.
+The Search Terms N-Grams is based on the Search Terms report which also contains the search terms which triggered the Shopping Ads.
 If you want to look at search terms of a Shopping campaign only, you can segment the search terms for which the data is being aggregated in the word cloud by that particular campaign.

 The conversion column shows more conversions than I actually have

-The Search Terms N-Grams breaks down each search term into individual words and aggregates data from each of these individual words occurrences in the search terms report.
+The Search Terms N-Grams breaks down each search term into individual words and aggregates data from each of these individual word occurrences in the search terms report.
 That's why when you sort by 1 individual N-Gram, the Conversions you visualize will be higher than your actual Conversions.

 For example, if a query is 10 terms long, the tool will break it down into ten individual words and aggregate data like impressions, clicks, conversions, converted clicks for all the times that the word occurred in the report.